 Yes, there is an ATM available in the Betting Hall.
 Please note, our preferred method of payment is contactless or card.
-Cash will also be accepted if you do not have contactless or card facilities but please be aware that our ATM will not be in operation.
+Cash will be accepted if you do not have contactless or card facilities.

 Will I be able to place a bet?

-Yes, there will be Tote and a small number of independent bookmakers available on site.
+Yes, there will be Tote and a number of independent bookmakers available on site.
 Cash and/ contactless options available.

 Will toilet facilities including disabled toilet be available?

 Yes.
 These toilets will be cleaned and sanitised regularly.
 There will also be anti-bacterial sanitiser available in the toilet areas.

 Disabled toilets will be available in the Grandstand Enclosure and Picnic Enclosure.
 Access to the Grandstand disabled toilet will be via security personnel only - please inform a member of our security team if you wish to use it and they will organise it promptly.

 Can I bring my dog/s to the Racecourse?